SeokhyunKim/robinbird/README.md

   * PlantUML script will be printed out.
 So, just redirect stdout to a text file.
 * Then, use PlantUML to convert the script to a diagram
   * plantuml sample.txt
+    * sample.png will be created which has your class diagram.
   * If generated diagram is not fitted into a file, try svg format
     * plantuml -tsvg sample.txt
     * svg is scalable vector format
+* That's pretty much!
+Other options are for tweaking your class diagram.
+* Other features like sequence diagram and EXCITING abstracted architecture diagram will be coming.
+  * what is abstracted architecture diagram?
+That's what we're investigating.
+It's kind of research, so still vague now.

 ## Detailed Usage Options
 * Try 'robinbird help' on command line.